sandangel/angular-cli-docker/README.md

 # yarn start.
 You have to move downloaded files to new created project.
 mv Makefile docker-compose.yml myWife  && cd myWife

-# include at start script "ng serve -host 0.0.0.0"
+# include at start script "ng serve -host 0.0.0.0" then run
 make # or make start